Feed-in tariffs scheme

 Feed-in tariff are regulated by the Feed-In Tariff (Electricity Generated from Solar Photovoltaic Installations) Regulations, and are administered by the Regulator for Energy and Water Services (REWS).

 These tariffs change periodically and it is advisable to check with the Regulator for latest updates.
-A feed-in tariff of EUR 0.155 per kWh has been applicable for PV installations of up to 40 kWp in capacity.
+A feed-in tariff of EUR 0.15 per kWh is now applicable for PV installations of up to 40 kWp in capacity.

 When applying for feed-in tariff, the applicant can opt to choose either the “full export” option, thus committing to sell all PV energy to the grid for 20 years at EUR 0.15 per kWh generated, or a “partial export” option, whereby PV energy generated would primarily be used to offset applicant’s own consumption, whilst any surplus that may be generated and not consumed at a time it is generated would be sold to the grid at the same tariff.